JosephScript/react-base-project/README.md

 npm install react react-dom --save
 ```

 Now we can update our app.js file to be a super basic component that renders into the DOM using JSX.
 (Note: The .jsx extension is optional.
 If you decide to use .jsx make sure you update the loader accordingly.)
+JSX writes very similarly to HTML, and you can write any HTML entities you like.

 > You don't have to use JSX and can just use plain JS.
 However, we recommend using JSX because it is a concise and familiar syntax for defining tree structures with attributes.